falloutboyrocks/labpro/README.md

 The following commands should be execute under directory lab/

 1. wget LibriSpeech devset & setup directories
-Commend: python2 setup.py
+python2 setup.py
 2. Do alignment and split LibriSpeech into word_unit
 (This command will take hours to do alignment & has a lot of dependencies that I forgot :P)
-Commend: python2 prepro.py
+python2 prepro.py
 3. Extract mfcc of word units and build up training data
-Commend: python2 final/extract_mfcc.py
+python2 final/extract_mfcc.py
 4. Train a seq2seq model
-Commend: python2 final/seq2seq.py
+python2 final/seq2seq.py